-On December 13, 2019, we entered into a loan agreement (the "Credit Agreement") with BioPharma Credit PLC, as the collateral agent and a lender ("BioPharma"), and BioPharma Credit Investments V (Master) LP, as a lender (together with BioPharma in its capacity as a lender, and each of their respective successors and assigns at any time party to the Credit Agreement, the "Lenders" and each a "Lender") that provides for a senior secured term loan facility of up to \$500.0 million to be funded in two tranches: (i) a Tranche A Loan in an aggregate principal amount of \$250.0 million (the "Tranche A Loan"), which was funded on December 20, 2019; and (ii) a Tranche B Loan in an aggregate principal amount of up to \$250.0 million (the "Tranche B Loan", and together with the Tranche A Loan, the "Term Loans"), to be funded at our option in increments of \$50.0 million, which proposed funding date shall be 75 days following the delivery of notice and in no event later than December 31, 2020.
-There is no assurance that the Lenders will fund the Tranche B Loan if and when requested.
+On December 13, 2019, we entered into a loan agreement (the "Credit Agreement") with BioPharma Credit PLC, as the collateral agent and a lender ("BioPharma"), and BioPharma Credit Investments V (Master) LP, as a lender (together with BioPharma in its capacity as a lender, and each of their respective successors and assigns at any time party to the Credit Agreement, the "Lenders" and each a "Lender") that provides for a senior secured term loan facility (the "Loan Facility") of up to \$500.0 million to be funded in two tranches: (i) a Tranche A Loan in an aggregate principal amount of \$250.0 million (the "Tranche A Loan"), which was funded on December 20, 2019; and (ii) a Tranche B Loan in an aggregate principal amount of up to \$250.0 million (the "Tranche B Loan", and together with the Tranche A Loan, the "Term Loans").
+We drew the \$250.0 million Tranche A Loan in full on December 20, 2019.